Logo

 Andrew Sullivan rejected the accusation and was defended by some writers, while others at least partly supported Wieseltier.

-Andrew Sullivan devoted a significant amount of blog space to covering the allegations of fraud and related protests after the 2009 Iranian presidential election.
+Andrew Sullivan devoted a significant amount of blog space to the allegations of fraud and related protests after the 2009 Iranian presidential election.

 Andrew Sullivan was inspired by the Iranian people's reactions to the election results and used his blog as a hub of information.